AortaDiff: A Unified Multitask Diffusion Framework For Contrast-Free AAA Imaging: Abstract

 \section{Abstract}

-While contrast-enhanced CT (CECT) is standard for assessing abdominal aortic aneurysms (AAA) , the required iodinated contrast agents pose significant risks, including nephrotoxicity, patient allergies, and environmental harm.
-To reduce contrast agent use, recent deep learning methods have focused on generating synthetic CECT from non-contrast CT (NCCT) scans.
-However, most adopt a multi-stage pipeline that first generates images and then performs segmentation, which leads to error accumulation and fails to leverage shared semantic and anatomical structures.
-To address this, we propose a unified deep learning framework that generates synthetic CECT images from NCCT scans while simultaneously segmenting the aortic lumen and thrombus.
+While contrast-enhanced CT (CECT) is standard for assessing abdominal aortic aneurysms (AAA) , the required iodinated contrast agents pose significant risks, including patient allergies and environmental harm.
+To reduce contrast agent use, methods have focused on generating synthetic CECT from non-contrast CT (NCCT) scans.
+However, most adopt a multi-stage pipeline that first generates images and then performs segmentation, which leads to error accumulation and fails to leverage shared information.
+To address this, we propose a unified framework that generates synthetic CECT images from NCCT scans while simultaneously segmenting the aortic lumen and thrombus.
 Our approach integrates conditional diffusion models (CDM) with multi-task learning, enabling end-to-end joint optimization of image synthesis and anatomical segmentation.
-Unlike previous multitask diffusion models, our approach requires no initial predictions (e.g., a coarse segmentation mask), shares both encoder and decoder parameters across tasks, and employs a semi-supervised training strategy to learn from scans with missing segmentation labels, a common constraint in real-world clinical data.
-We evaluated our method on a cohort of 264 patients, where it consistently outperformed state-of-the-art single-task and multi-stage models.
-For image synthesis, our model achieved a PSNR of 25.61 dB, compared to 23.80 dB from a single-task CDM.
-For anatomical segmentation, it improved the lumen Dice score to 0.89 from 0.87 and the challenging thrombus Dice score to 0.53 from 0.48 (nnU-Net).
-These segmentation enhancements led to more accurate clinical measurements, reducing the lumen diameter MAE to 4.19 mm from 5.78 mm and the thrombus area error to 33.85\% from 41.45\% when compared to nnU-Net.
-Code is publicly available at https://github.com/yuxuanou623/AortaDiff.git.
+Unlike previous multitask diffusion models, our approach requires no initial predictions (e.g., a coarse segmentation mask), shares both encoder and decoder parameters across tasks, and employs a semi-supervised training strategy to learn from scans with missing segmentation labels, a common constraint in clinical data.
+Evaluated on a cohort of 264 patients, our method consistently outperformed state-of-the-art single-task and multi-stage models.
+For image synthesis, it achieved a PSNR of 25.61 dB, compared to 23.80 dB from a single-task CDM.
+For segmentation, it improved the lumen Dice score to 0.89 from 0.87 and the challenging thrombus Dice score to 0.53 from 0.48 (nnU-Net).
+These segmentation enhancements led to more accurate clinical measurements, reducing the lumen diameter MAE to 4.19 mm from 5.78 mm and the thrombus area error to 33.85\% from 41.45\%.
+Code is at \url{https://github.com/yuxuanou623/AortaDiff}.